WordPress Usernames Cannot Be Changed

 Or alternatively, you may wish to completely anonymize your community / forum by setting the public display name to the nickname or email address, as was the case for my Xenforo customer, who runs a membership site of a more sensitive nature.

-Unfortunately I couldn’t find any free or cheap solutions through my usual method of Googling for hours, scouring StackOverflow, and trying to piece together a solution (this is exacerbated by the fact that I’m NOT a developer, nor do I play one on TV!)
+Unfortunately we couldn’t find any cheap solutions through my usual method of Googling for hours, scouring StackOverflow, and trying to piece together a solution (this is exacerbated by the fact that I’m NOT a developer, nor do I play one on TV!)

-So I just had this little beauty developed for me by some Ukrainians instead. 🙂
+So we just had this little beauty developed for us by some Ukrainians instead. 🙂